Sand, Innlandet

-Sand is the administrative centre of Nord-Odal Municipality in Innlandet county, Norway.
-The village lies between two lakes: Råsån and the northwestern arm of Storsjøen.
-The village of Mo lies about 8 km to the east of Sand.
-Sand Church lies in the village.
-This village is the eastern terminus of the Norwegian County Road 181.
+Sand was the administrative centre of Nord-Odal Municipality in Innlandet county, Norway.
+The village layed between two lakes, Råsån and the northwestern arm of Storsjøen.
+The village of Mo layed about 8 km to the east of Sand.
+Sand Church layed in the village.
+This village was the eastern terminus of the Norwegian County Road 181.

-The 1.33 km2 village has a population (2024) of 1,131 and a population density of 850 PD/km2.
+The 1.33 km2 village had a population (2024) of 1,131 and a population density of 850 PD/km2.